emichael/dslabs/handout-files/README.md

 Running `run-tests.py --checks` for a lab will attempt to report possible errors with that lab's code.
-While some of the reported items are always errors (e.g., a clone of a state not being equal to itself), others are not (e.g., some message and timeout handlers are not supposed to be idempotent).
+While some of the reported items are always errors (e.g., a clone of a state not being equal to itself), others are not (e.g., some message and timer handlers are not supposed to be idempotent).
 Furthermore, some of these checks rely on non-exhaustive model checking; just because they do not report a certain error doesn't mean the problem doesn't exist.

 ## Debugging and Logging